adswarm/src/overhead/README.md

 - `#ofObjects`: the number of objects in the world except for drones in target swarm  and attack drones
 - `SingleExec`: the duration of a single execution of the mission

 As shown in the above equation of `EqTime`, the number of attack drones is a part of `#ofFactors`.
 In general, `N` additional attack drones would cause `(#ofDrones) * N` additional execution of a mission (i.e., `SingleExec`).
 In our experiment, when we add 1, 2, 3, and 4 additional attack drones, we observe 8%, 14%, 21%, and 28% overhead for Adaptive Swarm (A1), respectively.
-Note that we have updated overhead with additional attack drones for other algorithms shown in the below table.
-We will clarify it. :star2:
+Note that the overhead with additional attack drones for other algorithms shown in the below table.

 |                  | A1  | A2  | A3  | A4  |
 | ---------------- | --- | --- | --- | --- |